uvaai/dpl/submit/scraping-minai/submit.md

 **This module will be graded.
 Use feedback from the previous module to improve your code.**

 ## Note that your homepage.zip file cannot be bigger than 8mb!
+Submitting with bigger files wont work!